Luna-McBride/Luna-McBride/README.md

 ### Hi, my name is Luna!

 I am Luna McBride.
 I am very interested in Data Science and AI.
-I have a Bachelor's Degree in Computer Science and Japanese from the University of Colorado Boulder.
+I attained my Master's Degree in Computer Science with a subplan in Data Science and Engineering from The Univeristy of Colorado Boulder in May 2024.
+I also received my Bachelor's Degree in Computer Science and Japanese from The University of Colorado Boulder in December 2019.

-This GitHub has recently received an overhaul after I realized how cluttered my repository list was.
+This GitHub was revamped for increased readability.
 Every class repository was moved into the [School_Work Repository](https://github.com/Luna-McBride/School_Work), retaining the structure of the original repositories.
 My more recent work has been using Kaggle datasets, which can be found in the [Kaggle_Personal_Projects Repository](https://github.com/Luna-McBride/Kaggle_Personal_Projects).
 Each project is organized in folders by project type and have their own readme, so do not worry about getting lost.

 If you want some projects I recommend, those would be:

+* [My Natural Language Processing Speedup Study](https://github.com/Luna-McBride/Natural_Language_Processing_Speedup_Study/tree/main), which aimed to make model training more accessible by identifying free libraries and low-cost speedup options for those who want to get into the field but do not have the money they would expect is necessary to do so.

+* [My Medicaid Spending Analysis Dashboard](https://github.com/Luna-McBride/Medicaid_Analysis), which uses PowerBI to show which medications your taxpayer dollars are going toward.

 * [Cheese Classification CV](https://github.com/Luna-McBride/Kaggle_Personal_Projects/tree/master/Computer%20Vision/Computer_Vision_Cheese_Classification), where I trained a Keras model to distinguish between two different types of French cheeses by their images at near 100% accuracy.